 Area 2: Care and Use of Collections

-Courses in this area explore the role of the special collections practitioner in the balance between providing access and promoting use of collections and the preservation practices that ensure the long-term safety and stewardship of unique and distinct collections.
+Courses in this area explore the role of the special collections practitioner in the balance between providing access and promoting use of collections.
+This area is concerned with the day to day functions of working in a cultural heritage environment.

 Select from the approved courses below:

-• SLIS:6355 Advanced Topics In Special Collections (Example: Public Services for Special Collections and Archives) (3 s.h.)
+• SLIS:6355 Advanced Topics In Special Collections (Example: Public Services for Special Collections and Archives or Collection Development) (3 s.h.)
 (Spring)

 • SLIS: 5530 - Preservation Management (3 s.h.)
 (Spring)